day8/re-frame/docs/clojurescript.md

 ```clj
 (+ (+ (+ 0 1) 2) 4)
 ```
-evaluates to `#!clj 7` and, in this case `#!clj reduce`, is used to sum the collection
+evaluates to `#!clj 7` and, in this case `#!clj reduce`, is effectively summing the collection

-Or, to explain it step by step:
+Or, to explain the three steps another way:

 | Collection Element |  Running<br>Accumulation |   Evaluation<br>using `#!clj +`     | New Accumulation | Comment           |
 |--------------|--------------------------|------------------|------------------|-------------------|